Chad becomes first country to ask for debt overhaul under G20 common framework

 “This is the first test of the G20 debt reduction process and the process must deliver serious relief for Chad,” said Eric LeCompte of Jubilee USA Network, a charity that focuses on reducing poverty.

-Reporting by Andrea Shalal and David Lawder in Washington, Karin Strohecker in London; Additional reporting by Dmitry Zhdannikov in London, Editing by Richard Chang and Catherine Evans
+Reporting by Andrea Shalal and David Lawder in Washington, Karin Strohecker in London; Additional reporting by Dmitry Zhdannikov in London; Editing by Catherine Evans and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.